Why you’re not hearing your Oral Expression on the radio…and ten things you can do about it!

 1) Follow the directions given to you when you call!
 Your message should sound like this: “Hi, this is (name) from (city and state), and my Oral Expression is to (name).
 I want to tell him (message).”

 2) Remember, they’re called Oral Expressions!
-Not dedications, not messages, and whatever you say, do not say “Shout Outs!”
-We don’t do Shout-Outs on Sunday Nite Slow Jams, and there’s no quicker way for your Oral Expression not to get played if you say “I wanna give a shout-out.”
+Not dedications, not messages, and whatever you say, please do not call them “Shout Outs!”
+We don’t do Shout-Outs on Sunday Night Slow Jams, and there’s no quicker way for your Oral Expression not to get played if you say “I wanna give a shout-out.”

-4) Speak loud, and clearly!
+5) Speak loud, and clearly.
 Half of the messages we receive sound like the caller is mumbling.
 If you’re whispering into the phone, our recording equipment can’t pick up your Expression.

-9) Don’t tell us that your man is in prison.
-Just tell him how you feel.
+10) Don’t tell us that your man is in prison.
+Just tell him how you feel!

-10) Try to avoid ridiculous nicknames like “My pookie butt,” “dookie-bear,” etc. Same with “Baby-Mama” and “Baby-Daddy.”
-There’s just no need.
+BONUS: Try to avoid ridiculous nicknames like “My pookie butt,” “dookie-bear,” etc. Use real first names, please!

 If you still don’t hear your Oral Expression, try again next week.